Home Software Demystifying Common SaaS Contract Terminology: A Guide for Newbies

 Force Majeure: This term refers to unforeseen events outside the control of either party, such as natural disasters or war.
 Contracts usually stipulate that neither party is liable for any failure or delay in performance due to force majeure events.

 Understanding these terms can make SaaS contracts less intimidating and ensure that your business enters into agreements that align with its needs and expectations.
 Remember, though, contracts can be complex and often have significant legal implications.
+For peace of mind you might consider speaking to a business contracts expert with commercial dispute resolution experience.

 Related Posts